NTMNathan/NTMNathan/README.md

 # Hi, I'm Nate! 👋

-I own and oversee NTM Central which is a brand consisting of divisions like NTM Development, NTM Games and NTM MC.
-Living in Australia, I've been programming for about 6 years full time now and I love it.
+I am the founder and owner of NTM Central since October 2012 which is a brand consisting of divisions like NTM Development and NTM Games.
+Living in Australia, I've been programming for about 7 years full time now and I love it.
 Outside of that, I am either working, gaming, going to the beach or travelling.

 # Facts
 - Currently 21 years old.
-- Developing Nate Bot and Weeby API full time
+- Developing Nate Bot, Weeby API and Nova full time
 - Trying to learn PHP, C#, TypeScript and Rust
 - My interests are programming, gaming and travelling
 - I've been to many Asian Countries, United Kingdom, New Zealand and Northern Australia.